Lets talk Coatbridge with Lanarkshire Law Estate Agents

 Lanarkshire Law Estate Agents are an award winning estate agents based in Bellshill, Airdrie and Coatbridge.
-Our independent estate agents are local, have 10 years industry experience and have extensive knowledge within the property market that can help sell your home for its maximum potential.
+Our independent estate agents are local, have a combined 20 years industry experience and have extensive knowledge within the property market that can help sell your home for its maximum potential.
 We appreciate how stressful selling your property can be and our intention is to provide a service second to none.
 We are experts in the local property market and provide a professional service.

 Coatbridge: Has a population of over 46,000 residents.

-There are nineteen primary schools and three secondary schools.
+There are nineteen primary schools and three secondary schools in Coatbridge North Lanarkshire.

-According to Zoopla, in November 2020 the average price for a property in Coatbridge sits around £132,258 with flats being around £87,261.
-Rightmove states that properties in Coatbridge had an overall average price of £118,038 over the last year.
+According to Zoopla, in November 2020 the average property price in Coatbridge sits around £132,258 with flats being around £87,261.
+Rightmove states that properties in Coatbridge had an overall average price value of £118,038 over the last year.

 More details of Coatbridge can be found on Wikipedia

 For details on how to get the best price for your property by looking at our 8 Staging Tips for Selling Your property.
 For a FREE property valuation and get your local independent estate agents Coatbridge to come out as we provide fair and competitive pricing and a guide price for market value.
 Read our guides to selling a property and getting it ready for sale

 Get started on your journey to a fast, stress-free sale by filling in our quick form, and we’ll be in touch with next steps.